 I teach the following undergraduate courses at different Oxford colleges:

-I have also taught tutorials on Russian and Soviet foreign policy for the Stanford Overseas Studies Program in Oxford and a summer school course on International Relations.
+I have also taught tutorials on Russian and Soviet foreign policy for the Stanford Overseas Studies Program and a summer school course on International Relations.

 Sir Richard Stapley Trust | research grant (Oct.
 2018)

 Sidney Perry Foundation | research grant (Apr.
 2018)

 University of Oxford | Santander Academic Travel Award (Apr.
 2018)

 St Antony’s College | STAR research and travel award (Mar.
 2017)

 SAIS Europe | C. Grove Haines Prize for best paper in IR, Class of 2013 (May 2013)

 SAIS Washington | scholarship towards second year tuition (May 2013)